最佳进步奖 Most Improved AwardWritten by Scott Dreyer

 I have learned that success is to be measured not so much by the position that one has reached in life as by the obstacles which he has overcome while trying to succeed.

 To celebrate success and improvement, we created the DreyerCoaching.com Most Improved Award (最佳进步奖) for the first quarter of the 2018-2019 school year, to help also celebrate our 10th anniversary online.

 2018-2019 1st 9 weeks

 The FIRST winner of this new award, in November 2018, is Bob Liu, from beautiful Hangzhou, China.

 Why did Bob win this award?

 His DreyerCoaching.com teacher Mrs. McKinney reports that Bob has made GREAT progress since she began working with him, and Bob attends almost EVERY Friendly Free Friday class he can.
-Bob knows that learning a foreign language is a long-term process, and on top of that, when my wife and I were in Nanjing in June 2018, Bob and his mother traveled two hours by train from their home to Nanjing, just to meet in person.
+Bob knows that learning a foreign language is a long-term process.
+On top of that, when my wife and I were in Nanjing in June 2018, Bob and his mother traveled two hours by train from their home to Nanjing, just to meet us in person.
 Wow!
 What commitment!
-Lastly, Bob is inquisitive and likes to ask questions, and always has a GREAT attitude.
+Lastly, Bob is curious and likes to ask questions, and always has a GREAT attitude.